IBM/infra-to-app-with-landing-zone/docs/README.md

   - An Apache server will be deployed in a secure VSI workload VPC
   - The web application will be exposed for outside access.
 - Part 2 shows how to automate the manual steps in Part 1, and then, how to package, and share the automation as a “Deployable Architecture” with other user through a private IBM Cloud Catalog

-Before we go onto practical steps, the following sections introduces some of the necessary background and context to understand the general principles of this lab.